Blueberry Scones with Vegan Clotted Cream

 It was there that I first encountered the heavenly glory that is scones with jam and clotted cream.

 And now, I’ve made my own vegan version.
-May I present to you: Blueberry Scones and Vegan Clotted Cream!
+May I present to you: Our Blueberry Scones and Vegan Clotted Cream recipe!

 Head-on shot of a clear jar of vegan clotted cream with a spoon on one side and a bluberry scone on the other.